miguoliang/old_blog/categories/note.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+layout: note
 title: Note
 permalink: /note/
-description: >-
-    The unexamined life is not worth living. -- Socrates
+description: The unexamined life is not worth living. -- Socrates
 pagination:
     enabled: true
     category: note